History of the Sego Lily Center for the Abused Deaf

 Sego Lily Center for the Abused Deaf

-Sego Lily Center for the Abused Deaf (SLCAD) was founded in 2000 as a non-profit advocacy agency specifically created to fulfill the needs of Deaf, deaf/blind, and hard of hearing victims of domestic abuse and sexual assault in Utah after obtaining training from ADWAS.
+Sego Lily Center for the Abused Deaf (SLCAD) was founded in 2000 as a non-profit advocacy agency specifically created to fulfill the needs of Deaf, Hard of Hearing, and Deaf-Blind survivors of domestic violence and sexual assault in Utah after obtaining training from ADWAS.
 After the murder of Penny Williams in September 1999, the Utah community was ready to support the Sego Lily Center for the Abused Deaf.

 The Inspiration of the Utah State Flower, Sego Lily

-The name of the agency was inspired by the Utah State Flower, the Sego Lily, which appears frail but is actually a flower of incredible power and durability.
-The flower is a symbol for survivors who, like the torrents of abuse, can withstand the most extreme weather and climate conditions.
-The ADWAS-trained group of Utah women quickly started spreading the word about SLCAD's services and serviced their first client a few months later.
+The name of the agency was inspired by the Sego Lily, which appears frail but is actually a flower of incredible power and durability.
+The flower represents people who have survived abuse and can withstand even the harshest weather and climate.
+The ADWAS-trained group of Utah women spread the word about SLCAD's services quickly, and they served their first client a few months later.

 Director Joene Nicolaisen receives the